ImageMagick/Usage-Markdown/quantize/index.md

 ~~~

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > The output from any of the above verbose identification will not return the color tables or histogram if there are more than 1024 colors!
-> As such for large colorful images this is a hit or miss affair, and not recommended, though it can still be useful.
+> As such, for large colorful images this is a hit or miss affair, and not recommended, though it can still be useful.

 The better way however is to generate a "`histogram:`" of the image and extract the comment that is included in the result.